Extending LMCache#

 • Best Practices: When writing runtime plugins, consider the following guidelines to ensure they work smoothly with LMCache: - Keep plugins lightweight in terms of resource usage and startup time, so they don’t slow down the LMCache process. - Use clear and descriptive filenames to reflect their purpose. - Include proper error handling within your plugin script to avoid unhandled exceptions causing issues. - Use a shebang line at the top of the script for portability (so the correct interpreter is invoked). - Validate any configuration input (from LMCACHE_RUNTIME_PLUGIN_CONFIG or elsewhere) before use. - If a plugin performs lengthy operations, implement timeouts or periodic logging so you can detect if it hangs, and ensure it does not block LMCache’s normal operation.

-Together, these extension points – custom storage backends, remote connectors, and runtime plugin scripts – let users tailor LMCache’s functionality and integrate with external systems in a modular, maintainable way.
+Together, these extension points – custom storage backends, remote storage connectors, and runtime plugin scripts – let users tailor LMCache’s functionality and integrate with external systems in a modular, maintainable way.